emard/esp32blesynscan/README.md

 can apply 12V to 3.3V pins and risk a permanent damage.
 Avoid hot-plugging.

-On the mount RX and TX seem as wired together making it a half-duplex serial port.
+On the mount "Virtuoso mini" RX and TX are labeled swapped and seems as wired together making it a half-duplex serial port and ESP32 should cancel echo.
-ESP32 TX line should "simulate" open collector output with a small low drop diode like BAT42.
+ESP32 TX line should "simulate" open collector output with a resistor 10k and small low drop diode BAT42.

+On the mount "Virtuoso GTi" RX and TX are labeled normal and are not wired together making it a full-duplex serial port without echo.
+ESP32 TX line should connect directly to ESP32.

 In the mount manual see RJ-12 pinout.
 Conenct RJ-12 RX/TX with short straight